komatsu94/ProductDiscovery-MitigarRiscos/README.md

 ## Risk Mitigation?
 What is that?
 And how would that help me find new products?

 That's a good question!
-I'm taking a course about Product Manager at Alura and when I take that class I thought about it too!
+I'm taking a course about Product Manager at Alura and when I took that class I thought about it too!
 But I think it's pretty cool, let me tell you!
 Before releasing a new product on the market, investing money and other resources, we need to know if this product is the right one.
 And there's 4 risks about our product that we must to mitigate!
 - Value;